 What is yoga, what is meditation?
 What is the goal ?
-And how to practice ?
+And how to practise?

-There are about 6 – 10 known types like Hata-Yoga, Kriya-Yoga or Kundalini-Yoga.
+There are about 6 – 10 known types like Hatha Yoga, Kriya Yoga or Kundalini Yoga.

 A business man told me once: “Meditation is

-Patanjali defines yoga in the 2nd Sutra (chapter) of his Yoga Sutras as “to stop the whirling of the mind” (yogash chitta vrittii nirodha).
+Patanjali defines yoga in the 2nd Sutra (chapter) of his Yoga Sutras as “to stop the whirling of the mind” (yogash chitta vritti nirodha).
 In this context yoga is an act of will.